awsdocs/amazon-cloudfront-developer-guide/doc_source/programming-cloudwatch-metrics.md

 + Unit: `None`

 **Total error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `4xx` or `5xx`\.
+The percentage of all viewer requests for which the response's HTTP status code is `4xx` or `5xx`\.
 + Metric name: `TotalErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`